 We took every static element and developed it so the content would come from the admin dashboard.
 These can be edited or replaced at any point (without needing to code) by anyone with sufficient access.

 On the right is one of our previous WordPress websites, click here to read more about it!

 After we had no static content, with the help of the WPML plugin we transformed the website to English.
 This plugin recognized the structure of our website and generated identical text boxes to our Hungarian content regarding size and formatting.
 We then had to fill these out with the corresponding translated text.

 From the very first day, the orders of blue heart pins were pouring in.
-In the first week we saw over 1000 orders, mostly by Hungarians, but there were some international purchases too.
-The intensity decreased a bit, but the orders kept on coming throughout the following weeks too.
+In the first week we saw over 1000 orders, mostly by Hungarians, along with a few international purchases.

 On the 20th of December the foundation experienced a traffic of multiple thousands of people.
 This is a fantastic result and an incredible feat for the website of a charitable organization.

 For the month of December, we can safely say that on average 1500 users visited the website per day.

 Not only were the blue heart pins incredibly successful, conversions for the foundation include any type of donation.
 And donating now is easier than ever before!

 People have a lot of misconceptions when it comes to WordPress and performance.
 We know and aim to prove that with the right setup, WordPress can really be a solution for handling even a huge influx of visitors.